elm-city-craftworks/weiqi/TOUR.md

 ## Points of interest

+### Weiqi uses the Go Text Protocol (gtp)

+While the current implementation of Weiqi assumes that you are using GNU Go, multi-engine support might be straightfoward to implement.
+Internally, Weiqi uses a TCP socket to interact with a listening GNU Go process via [GTP commands][gtp].
+This loosely coupled structure might also make it feasible to build a mock server for testing/debugging, along with other interesting engine hacks.

+It's worth noting that it would have also been possible to use pipes rather than sockets, but that lead to some complications on JRuby that weren't easily solveable.
+Using sockets comes with its own set of issues, which we'll discuss in more detail later on in this document.

 ### Weiqi supports multiple graphics backends

 Because the GUI for this application is very minimal (just simple geometric shapes and basic event handling), it was straightforward to implement support for multiple graphics backends.
 The code in **lib/weiqi/ui/common.rb** implements the GUI in abstract terms, and then low-level adapters fill in the details for each graphics backend.

 On JRuby, Weiqi uses a AWT/Swing based backend, avoiding the need to install third-party graphics libraries.
 The code